yogimathius/symbolic-ontology-mcp/tests/TESTING_SUMMARY.md

 # Testing Summary

-This document summarizes the current state of testing in the Dream Ontology MCP Server project after recent improvements.
+This document summarizes the current state of testing in the Symbol Ontology MCP Server project after recent improvements.

 ## Test Coverage Status